James Sowers' The Productize Course Review | Can It Help You Scale Your Business? + An Alternative

 According to a course student, Denny Cave, it’s the first to put all productized service information in one resource.
 It helps starters and seasoned entrepreneurs create a stable source of income.
 They offer productized service business rather than living paycheck to paycheck.

-What is The Productize Course?
+What Is The Productize Course?

 What Do You Get With The Productize Course?

-The Productize Course Structure
+What Is The Productize Course Structure?

+- INTRODUCTION.
 The Introduction preps you to get started for the productization of your services.

+- LAUNCH.
 Launch is divided into 6-parts.
 From why you should productize and how to identify your potential customer.
 It also helps in setting pricing and packages.
 The module includes gaining traction through social proof and content marketing.

+- SCALE.
 Scale focuses on the expansion and stabilization of the productized service.
 It revolves around building your SOPs, checklists and system for training.
 It includes strategies for hiring employees.

+- GROW.
 Grow is all about the metrics and KPIs.
 Marketing strategies, sales process and tracking of KPIs are all explored in this section.

-Who is The Productize Course For?
+Who Is The Productize Course For?

 The Productize Course is for service providers, freelancers, consultants and agency founders looking to scale their business.
 The course will help them standardize their process, so it can be taught to employees for scaling.